TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Mechanical & Structural Design/Mechanical & Structural Design.md

 to the power lines that the entire system will be designed around.
 It ensures safety and opperational ease in attachment and deattachment from power lines.
 Once set in a need of charge state, the Mechanical Design will communicate with the Control Design to raise and lower an arm on the above drone housing system that will hook onto the power line.
-This hook, listed in Figures [LIST WHEN CREATED] will provide connection from the line to the Power Harvesting and Charging Subsystem.
+This hook, listed in Figure 3, will provide connection from the line to the Power Harvesting and Charging Subsystem.

 ## Specification and Constraints